1080network/public/connectivity/to-mica-certs/README.md

 to validate the certificates presented by Mica clients.
 This provides an extra level of security that helps ensure only validate Mica members can connect to the network.

-This directory contains scripts that will Mica members may use to create keys, CSRs and certificates.
+This directory contains scripts that Mica members can use to create keys, CSRs and certificates for connections made from your services to Mica.
 Most of the scripts call a Mica admin API and require admin certificates provided by Mica.
 Also, every script that calls a Mica service will copy the response payload in JSON format to a file.

 **Prerequisites**